We hope you all enjoyed a relaxing and enjoyable Christmas break with your families and friends. Term 3 will be a busy but fun term for the children!

-As in term 1, Mrs Kirley will be teaching the children on Monday, Tuesday and Wednesday morning.
+Mrs Kirley will continue to teach the children on Monday, Tuesday and Wednesday morning.
 Mrs Stafford will be teaching the children on Wednesday afternoon, Thursday and Friday.
-Miss Palmer and Ms Cannon will be supporting the children in class.
+Miss Palmer and Ms Cannon will also be supporting the children in class.

 Dates for the Diary